Infinite grids in digraphs: A grid theorem for thick ends

 Let $I_\infty=(m_i)_{i\in\mathbb N}$ be the subsequence of~$I$ whose first $j$ entries are the first $j$ entries of~$I_j$ for every $j\in\mathbb N$.
 Let us now construct a subdigraph of~$D$ based on the sequences that we have constructed.
-While this will, generally, not be a subdivision of one of the cyclically directed quarter-grids, we will find one of those two digraphs as subdivision of the constructed subdigraph.
+While this will, generally, not be a subdivision of one of the cyclically directed quarter-grids, the constructed subgraph will contain a subdivision of one of those two digraphs.

 Let us fix some $R^* \in \omega$.
 We start by taking large enough finite initial segments of the rays that are the vertices $x^{1,m_1}_1,\ldots, x^{1,m_1}_{n_0}$ in~$D_{m_2}$ such that there exists a set $\mathcal{P}^*$ of dipaths, one from each of those initial segments to~$R^*$ and vice versa.
 We shall later during our construction find such dipaths again, so we denote this step of our construction briefly by \emph{connecting to}~$R^*$.
 Note that we do not include the dipaths from $\mathcal{P}^*$ in our construction of the desired subdivisions.
 We only need to ensure their existence in~$D$.
 Let $X\subseteq V(D)$ be a finite vertex set.
 Now we continue by prolonging our already chosen initial segments of the rays $x^{1,m_1}_1,\ldots, x^{1,m_1}_{n_0}$ such that we can find a set of disjoint dipaths all avoiding~$X$, one from each initial segment to the initial segment of its successor in the cyclic order induced by $C_{m_1}$ with the property that on each ray, except for $x^{1,m_1}_1$, we first have the end vertex of the dipath from the cyclic predecessor before we have the starting vertex of the dipath to the cyclic successor.
 We may assume that for $x^{1,m_1}_1$ it is the other way, that is, this ray first contains the starting vertex of the dipath to its cyclic successor before it contains the end vertex of the other dipath coming from its cyclic predecessor.
 We will use such a construction later once more, so will simply say that we have \emph{cyclically connected} the segments \emph{avoiding} $X$, when referring to this particular construction.